-Osaka in Japan defies the notion that big places with millions of residents is chaotic and lawless.
-Osaka is blessed with dumbfounding infrastructures, well-edited edited shops, stylish hostels and astonishingly spotless streets!
+Osaka, Japan is a testament that not all places with millions of residents is chaotic and lawless.
+This lively city is blessed with dumbfounding infrastructures, well-edited shops, stylish hostels and astonishingly spotless streets!
 Adding up to its allure are the utterly helpful and disciplined Japanese.
 Here’s a travel guide blog to help you plan your trip to Osaka.

 WHERE IS OSAKA?

-Osaka, the erstwhile capital of Japan is a prefecture situated in the Kansai region on Hunsho Island.
-It is sandwiched by Kyoto on the north, Nara on the east and Wakayama on the south.
-Osaka is largely known as the economic powerhouse of Kansai region.
-Its capital is Osaka City.
+Osaka, is a prefecture situated in the Kansai region on Hunsho Island in Japan.
+It is sandwiched by Kyoto in the north, Nara in the east and Wakayama in the south.
+Osaka is largely known as the economic powerhouse of Kansai region, its capital is Osaka City, the erstwhile capital of Japan (Naniwa).

 APPLYING FOR A JAPAN TOURIST VISA FOR FILIPINOS